 - Blot steaks dry with a paper towel and let stand at room temperature for 30 minutes.
 Sprinkle with salt and pepper on both sides.

 - In a medium bowl, whisk together the beef broth, barbecue sauce, Worcestershire, and hot sauce.
-Add butter to the bowl; set aside.
+Drop in the butter; set aside.

 - Add oil to a large cast iron skillet over medium-high heat; swirl to coat.
 When it just begins to smoke, add steaks.